 For patients identified using the criteria above, the CDC recommends that hospitals assess for a history of surgery requiring cardiopulmonary bypass prior to diagnosis of NTM infection.

 Legionnaires’ Disease Outbreak Associated with CardioQuip Heating-Cooling Device

-There has also been an outbreak of Legionnaires’ disease associated with use of heater-cooler devices.
+There has also been a Legionnaires’ disease outbreak associated with the use of heater-cooler devices.

 At least four cardiac patients at the University of Washington Medical Center contracted Legionnaires’ disease, a severe form of pneumonia.
 Two of these patients died.
 An investigation initiated by hospital officials after the diagnoses revealed the presence of Legionella, the bacteria that causes Legionnaires’ disease, in three medical devices used to heat and cool patients during heart surgery.
 These particular devices were manufactured by CardioQuip, headquartered in Bryan, Texas.
 The bacteria was also found in an ice machine and two sinks at UW Medical Center’s Cascade Tower.

 Our law firm is one of the few in the nation that has won several Legionnaires’ disease settlements.
 We have the experience needed to help you win a lawsuit for Legionnaires’ pneumonia.

 - Seattle Times – Operating Room Equipment Tests Positive for Legionella